fsctnh/Monitor_iot/README.md

 Humidity, Temperature and Light intensity monitor with MQTT IoT features and a Node-RED front-end.
 Built with ESP-32 compatibility in mind.

-!
-WIP !
-This readme is currently being written. !

 Libraries used:
 * Adafruit_GFX
 * Adafruit_SSD1306